 51. Critical Mention

-This tool lets you monitor the media sources from across the world to find opportunities and generate coverage.
+This tool lets you monitor media sources globally to find opportunities and generate coverage.

 Pricing: Upon request